Best Startup Business Loans in December 2024

 Here are a few things to consider when picking the best small business startup loan for your needs:

 Interest rate: Business loan interest rates vary by lender and loan type.
 Make sure to understand the difference between fixed versus variable interest rates.
 Shopping around can help you find the lowest rate on a loan that fits your needs.
-You typically have around 14 to 45 days to apply to multiple lenders without any further impact to your credit score.
+You typically have around 14 to 45 days to apply to multiple lenders without any further impact to your credit score (this is considered “rate shopping”).

 Additional fees: Watch out for extra charges like origination fees, late charges or prepayment penalties — these can all make the loan cost higher than anticipated.
 Fortunately, the best startup lenders typically don’t charge these extra fees.